Tammy Young is running for Congress to help break the partisan gridlock in Washington and actually get things done for Central Texas families.

 At 16, Tammy found herself pregnant with her first child and limited family support.

 As she tried to find her way, she found herself pregnant with her second child at 19 and in an abusive relationship.
 It would take years for Tammy to break the cycle of violence and abuse, but her commitment to giving her children a better life never wavered.
 Her son was gifted, but struggled in school.
 Soon he was diagnosed with ADHD (Attention Deficit Hyperactivity Disorder) and Tammy found her calling.
 At 22, Tammy got her GED and went on to graduate from the University of New Mexico with a degree in special education.
+Next year, she will finish her Master’s degree in Environmental and Sustainability Law.

 With two of Tammy’s children struggling with ADHD, she became passionate about helping schools better serve kids dealing with educational challenges.
 Tammy taught special education and led the state chapter for Children and Adults with Attention Deficit Disorder (CHADD), advocating for children with disabilities.
 Tammy’s experiences led her to write a book titled Slow Down, So I Can Tell You I Love You, a handbook for parents and teachers to honor the spirit of ADHD children at school and at home.